iqtree/iqtree.github.io/doc/Command-Reference.md

 | -rcsg | Like `-r`, bur a random circular split network is created. |
 | -rlen | Specify three numbers: minimum, mean and maximum branch lengths of the random tree. *DEFAULT: `-rlen 0.001 0.1 0.999`* |

+### Example usages:

+* Generate a 100-taxon random tree into the file `100.tree` under the Yule Harding model:

+        iqtree -r 100 100.tree

+* Generate 100-taxon random tree with mean branch lengths of 0.2 and branch lengths are between 0.05 and 0.3:

+        iqtree -r 100 -rlen 0.05 0.2 0.3 100.tree

+* Generate a random tree under uniform model:

+        iqtree -ru 100 100.tree

+* Generate a random tree where taxon labels follow an alignment:

+        iqtree -s example.phy -r 17 example.random.tree

+Note that, you still need to specify the `-r` option being equal to the number of taxa in the alignment.

 Miscellaneous options
 ---------------------